tomhonour/GocdTrayClickOnce/README.md

 The application will install and start, though windows defender may bug you again.

-## To get the icon to appear in the system tray all the time
+## Make the icon appear in the system tray all the time

 - Right click on Taskbar > Taskbar settings
 - Choose "Select which icons appear in the taskbar"